Human-induced climate change can cause widespread disruption in nature, say scientists | Science-Environment

 Human-induced climate change can cause widespread disruption in nature, say scientists

-A new study by scientists found that human-induced climate change is causing dangerous and widespread disruption in nature and affecting the lives of billions of people around the world despite efforts to reduce the risks.
-People and ecosystems least able to cope are being hardest hit.
-The study was published in the journal, 'Intergovernmental Panel on Climate Change.'
+Human-induced climate change is causing dangerous and widespread disruption in nature and affecting the lives of billions of people around the world despite efforts to reduce the risks, a recent study has found.
+The study published in the journal 'Intergovernmental Panel on Climate Change' also found that people and ecosystems least able to cope are being hardest hit.

 "This report is a dire warning about the consequences of inaction," said Hoesung Lee, Chair of the IPCC.
 "It shows that climate change is a grave and mounting threat to our wellbeing and a healthy planet.
 Our actions today will shape how people adapt and nature responds to increasing climate risks," he added.